Wuhu Anhui, China Travel Guide

 Long-distance routes throughout Anhui.

-Taxis and ride-sharing services offer convenient and flexible transportation in Wuhu, especially for direct routes or when carrying luggage.
+Taxis and ride-sharing services have convenient and flexible transportation in Wuhu, especially for direct routes or when carrying luggage.
 They provide an efficient alternative to public transport.

 An International Driving Permit (IDP) is not recognized or valid in mainland China.